K-a-t-i/Flight-Weather-Analyser-Chatbot/README.md

 ## 🙏 Acknowledgments

-- Warm thanks to Sasha and Fabian for providing the original task and Fabio for the inspirations and guidance.
+- Warm thanks to Sasha & Fabian for providing the original task and Fabio & Sam for the inspirations and guidance.
 - OpenAI for providing the GPT model
 - Meteoblue for weather forecast data
 - OpenCage for geocoding services